mikedzikowski/cs-azure-falcon-policy-cse/README.md

-# CrowdStrike Falcon Deployment via Azure Policy
+# CrowdStrike Falcon Deployment via Azure Policy (Windows and Linux)

 This Bicep template deploys CrowdStrike Falcon agent to Windows an Linux virtual machines across your Azure environment using Azure Policy and a Custom Script Extension.